 In cases with multiple accused infringers, how should a patent owner deal with reexamination threats by a single defendant, or a plurality of defendants?
-For the multiple defendants contemplating a reexamination strategy, what if the defendants are not of a single mind when it
+For the multiple defendants contemplating a reexamination strategy, what if the defendants are not of a single mind when it comes to reexamination strategy?
+Should reexamination be explicitly dealt with in any joint defense agreement?
+Again, any reexamination request can be timed so that it will not likely affect any trial proceedings.
+A requester could further allay fears by

 See Vivek Koppikar, Evaluating the International Trade Commission's Section 337 Investigation, 86 J. PAT. & TRADEMARK OFF.
-SOC'Y 432, 433 (2004).
-19 U.S.C.
-Section 1337(b)(1) (emphasis added); see also 19 C.F.R.
-Section 210.2 ('It is the policy of the Commission that, to the extent practicable and consistent with requirements of law, all investigations and related proceedings under this part shall be conducted expeditiously.
-The parties, their autorneys or other representatives, and the presiding administrative law judge shall make every effort at each stage of the investigation or related proceeding to avoid delay.").
-137 In re Freescale Semiconductor, Inc., Misc.
-No. 875, 2008 WL 2951399 (Fed.
-Cir.
-June 25, 2008) (non-precedential) (order denying "petition for a writ of mandamus to direct the [ITC] to vacate its opinion denying petitioner's motion for stay pending reexamination of the patents at issue" in the interval in 2017 TA (circ).
-Investigation No. 337-TA-605).
+Soc'Y 432, 433 (2004).

+U.S.C. § 1337(b)(1) (emphasis added); see also 19 C.F.R. § 210.2 ("It is the policy of the Commission that, to the extent practicable and consistent with requirements of law, all investigations and related proceedings under this part shall be conducted expeditiously.
+The parties, their attorneys or other representatives, and the presiding administrative law judge shall make very effort at each stage of the investigation or related proceeding to avoid delay").